rotundasoftware/parcelify/README.md

 ## What about client side templates?

 Parcelify can compile template bundles using the `-t` option on the command line and the `template` key in package.json.
 However, if you plan to share your packages we recommend against this practice as it makes your packages difficult to consume.
-Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly.
+Instead we recommend using a browserify transform like [node-hbsfy](https://github.com/epeli/node-hbsfy) or [nunjucksify](https://github.com/rotundasoftware/nunjucksify) to precompile templates and `require` them explicitly from your JavaScript files.

 ## Advanced usage and other assets like images